elegracer/ray_tracing/README.md

-# Ray Tracing in One Week
+# Ray Tracing in One Weekend

 ![](./output.png)